Lucandia/st_oxview/README.md

 # Streamlit Oxview Component

-A Streamlit component for the 3D visualization of coarse-grained DNA/RNA
+A Streamlit component for the display of coarse-grained DNA/RNA 3D models.

 This is a simple component that renders coarse-grained DNA/RNA 3D models.
 It is a wrapper around the [oxdna-viewer](https://github.com/sulcgroup/oxdna-viewer.git).